AWS VPC Lattice – Service-to-Service Networking

 1. You have multiple Amazon EC2 instances running in a cluster across multiple Availability Zones within the same region.
 What combination of the following should be used to ensure the highest network performance (packets per second), lowest latency, and lowest jitter?
 Choose 3 answers

-1. Amazon EC2 placement groups (would not work for multiple AZs)
+1. Amazon EC2 placement groups (Cluster placement groups are within a single AZ, would not work for multiple AZs)

 2. Enhanced networking (provides network performance, lowest latency)